Gabriella439/nixos-in-production/manuscript/WebServer.md

 > Every common build/test/deploy-related activity should be possible with at most a single command using Nix’s command line interface.

 In a later chapter we'll cover how to automate this sort of testing using NixOS's support for integration tests.
+These tests will also take care of starting up and tearing down the virtual machine for you so that you don't have to do that by hand either.
 {/blurb}

 ## DevOps